Reimagine 9th Street draft plan available for public comment

 After a series of community engagement events and stakeholder meetings, Louisville Metro Government (LMG), working in concert with consultant Gehl Architects since 2017, has completed a draft plan to reimagine 9th Street from the Ohio River to Broadway.
 Reimagining the corridor aims to implement goals of Vision Louisville, to pursue a MOVE Louisville priority project and to create an attractive, vibrant, and safe connection between west Louisville and downtown.

-To draft this plan, LMG has sought feedback and comment through numerous events at TARC, Baxter Community Center, Frazier History Museum, Over the 9, Louisville Metro Housing Authority’s Avenue Plaza, the Western branch of the Louisville Free Public Library, the Louisville Urban League and Bates Memorial Church Extravaganza.
-Now that a draft is complete, LMG is looking for additional citizen feedback on the proposed plan.
-LMG representatives will attend the following event to further engage with citizens:
+To draft this plan, LMG has sought feedback and comment through numerous events at TARC, Baxter Community Center, Louisville Urban League, Frazier History Museum, Over the 9, Louisville Metro Housing Authority’s Avenue Plaza, the Western branch of the Louisville Free Public Library, the Louisville Urban League and Bates Memorial Church Extravaganza.

 The conceptual plan, and subsequent infrastructure investments, are among many significant investments planned in and around the 9th Street corridor, including the Choice Neighborhoods Initiative, which will revitalize the Russell neighborhood and transform Beecher Terrace into a mixed-use, mixed-income and multi-generational community.